Private AI clusters pooled over the internet, on your hardware.

 Activations are encrypted in transit.

-We derive a 256-bit AES key from your invite token via HKDF.
+We derive a 256-bit AES-GCM key from your swarm's shared secret via HKDF-SHA256.
 Tensors are encrypted before leaving a peer and decrypted on arrival.
-The key never leaves member machines — Supabase only stores a hash.
+The key is computed client-side and never leaves member machines.

 What we do not pretend.